jianliu10/jianliu.github.io/_posts/2018-09-01-app-security-note-2018.md

 categories: tech security
 ---

-## Authentication and Authorization in Micro-services architectur ##
+## Authentication and Authorization in Micro-services architecture ##

 in Micro-services architecture, Requests arrive at the API Gateway.
 The API Gateway may handle, among other things, load balancing and authentication.
 "iss": "https://LCL_APIGW_DOMAIN/",  # JWT id_token is issued by IAM authentication and authorization service.